 It's not surprising that choosing between a workout and a good hair day is a common dilemma for many Black women, with a 2019 qualitative study finding concerns around hair care and maintenance can be a significant barrier to exercising regularly for Black women.

 Not having time to style your hair

 If you have textured or curly hair, your considerations when it comes to haircare and exercise might be more complex.
-A 2013 survey of 103 participants from Wake Forest University School of Medicine in the US found that 40 per cent of Black women avoid exercise due to hair-related issues.
+A 2013 survey from Wake Forest University School of Medicine in the US found 40% of Black women avoid exercise due to hair-related issues.

-Needing to wash your hair more often
+Washing your hair more often

-If you work out every day you may be tempted to wash your hair after every workout to get rid of the sweat.
-This can then lead to damage caused by excessive washing — making this a side effect of otherwise beneficial frequent workouts.
+If you work out every day you may be tempted to wash your hair after each workout, but excessive washing can cause damage — an unwanted side effect of otherwise beneficial regular workouts.

 Spray it with treatment

-For women with curly or textured hair, spraying your hair and scalp before your workout with hair oils such as argan oil can help to reduce post-workout frizz, and reduce dryness.
+For women with curly or textured hair, spraying your hair and scalp with hair oils such as argan oil can help reduce post-workout frizz and reduce dryness.

 Wear your hair in different ways

 Another way to protect your hair is to change your hairstyle each time you work out.
 Try styling your hair in plaits or braids, a high or low pony, or using a headband, hair wrap or cap to keep hair off your face.
 This can help protect your hair from damage from getting wet and being worn in the same spot every day, and styles like braids can give your scalp more access to oxygen.
 Experiment with different styles and find what works best for you!